oshablue/dacqman/README.md

 ### Revisions

+- **0.0.8** - alpha - Adds customized batch capture output demo format ("UTR file") to match a user-specific data work flow for legacy compatibility with their software and hardware system.
+Includes as well a related data-capture-focused UI/UX.
+Configurable via json config files and simply adjusting source code as well.

 - **0.0.6** - alpha - adds a demo, not well crafted but functional, of start of frame (SOF) parsing to sync the SOF portion of a waveform data packet to the beginning of the plotted data chart - not clean but worthy at least of playing around with a runtime (packaged) "release"